provenance-io/provwasm/contracts/security/README.md

-# Template Contract
+# Security Contract
-This contract aims to equip developers with a pre-configured smart contract that streamlines implementation and conforms to the standard Provenance layout.
-With only the need to add or modify endpoints and integrate their logic, developers can focus on their contract's core functionalities.
-Additionally, the accompanying documentation and tests provide clear examples for proper documentation practices.

-This contract was inspired by the [metadata-bilateral-exchange](https://github.com/provenance-io/metadata-bilateral-exchange) and similar contracts.
+The purpose of this contract is to provide the Provenance Blockchain with the ability to link assets to a security type.

 ## Concepts
-In the template contract, two crucial concepts that every developer should aim to comprehend are the incorporation of Fees to monetize their contract and the standard structure of the contract.
+In the security contract, there are a few concepts that should be understood to correctly use the contract.

+### Owner
+The owner of the contract is the only address that can run the contract's execution end points.
+This address will remain as the owner, unless they decide to revoke their ownership and pass it on to another address.

-### Fee
+### Asset
-Fees offer a straightforward method for contract developers to receive funds.
-If a fee lacks a recipient, it will be routed directly to Provenance foundation.
-However, if a recipient is specified, the fee will be split evenly, with 50% going to the foundation.
+Assets are markers and scopes that have been recorded on the Provenance Blockchain.

-### Module Structure
+### Security Type
-Our contract has been carefully crafted with a modular design, allowing developers to seamlessly integrate their own functionalities without compromising the core components of the smart contract.
-All message handling follows a consistent pattern: messages enter through the entry points specified in contract.rs, then handed off to their message router, and ultimately are processed by their respective module's handler.

-#### Contract
-Within this module, you can find all the entrypoints that are invoked by wasmd.
-Each entrypoint first validates the incoming message before forwarding it to its corresponding message router.

-#### Core
-This set of modules comprises the fundamental components that every contract utilizes to define types and messages.

-#### Events
-A module used for defining events that will be emitted during contract state modification.

-#### Execute, Instantiate, Migrate, Query, Reply
-These modules encompass the complete implementation for the various endpoints corresponding to each message variant.

-#### Storage
-Acting as an intermediary between the contract and its stored state, this module offers a layer that streamlines storage for developers.

-#### Testing
-A set of modules to assist in testing the smart contract.

-#### Util
-This group of modules is used to provide additional tools and helpers for the contract.
+A Security Type is a grouping of data that contains a category and, optionally, a name for a security.
+It may be difficult to initially come up with a name for a finanacial instrument, but it allows the Provenance Blockchain to effectively categorize assets.

 ## Transactions
-The template contract enables all three transaction entry points.
+The security contract enables all three transaction entry points.
 These transactions allow the user to manipulate contract and blockchain state with messages.

 ### [Instantiation]
 These message variants are utilized in the construction of the contract and to activate the instantiate entry point.